 For more information about HIV Testing, please visit the Centers for Disease Control and Prevention.

-The Health Center can perform the following on-site laboratory tests without extra fees: mononucleosis, urinalysis, pregnancy tests, rapid strep, rapid COVID and glucose testing.
-There is a small fee for HIV and flu testing.
-All other laboratory tests are sent to Quest Diagnostics or to A.O Fox Hospital Lab.
+The Health Center has the following on-site laboratory tests available, at no charge, which may be performed after evaluation by one of our providers: mononucleosis, urinalysis, pregnancy tests, rapid strep, rapid COVID, rapid flu, rapid HIV, and glucose testing.
+All other tests are sent to an outside laboratory.
 A copy of the student's health insurance card will be sent with the lab specimen.
 Students are responsible for services not covered by their insurance.

 The Health Center has a limited number of common prescription and non-prescription medications available to students.
-Most of these medications are dispensed or made available to students when they come to the Health Center with an appointment at no additional cost.
-There are nominal fees for birth control pills, emergency contraceptive pills, albuterol metered dose inhalers, and some antibiotics and immunizations.
-Rapid flu testing has a small fee.
+Most of these medications are dispensed to students when they come to the Health Center with an appointment at no additional cost.
+There are nominal fees for a few of our more expensive medications.

-If a student needs a prescription medication that is not available at the Health Center, a provider can write a prescription for it that can be filled at any pharmacy in New York State.
+If a student needs a prescription medication that is not available at the Health Center, a provider can write a prescription which can be filled at an outside pharmacy.
 The student is responsible for any charges incurred for filling a prescription.

 Because the Health Center is not a licensed pharmacy, we cannot fill prescriptions written by a student's private provider or any outside agency, such as the emergency room.